aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/txtloadoptions/_index.md

 **Returns:**
 boolean - A boolean value indicating either automatic numbering detection will be performed while loading a document.
-### getBaseUri() {#getBaseUri--}
+### getBaseUri() {#getBaseUri}
 ```
 public String getBaseUri()
 ```

 Gets the string that will be used to resolve relative URIs found in the document into absolute URIs when required.
 Can be  null  or empty string.
-Default is null.
+Default is  null .

 This property is used to resolve relative URIs into absolute in the following cases: